 The short story Bobo's Star has kids in the future being given their own miniature star-creation kits at home.
 The titular character's star turns into a black hole and devours the Earth because nobody would listen to him.

 Something similar happens when Death substitutes for the local Santa equivalent in Hogfather.
 A little girl asks for a sword (as well as a few other gender-abnormal toys).
-He gives her one.
-Only some persuasion from his 'helper' convinces him that giving a small child a few feet of sharp steel might be a bad idea.
+He gives her one (Death does not have a very good grasp of parenting), although he's eventually convinced to take it back.

 Thud!: Lampshaded where Sam Vimes suspects there are intruders in his house and is looking for a weapon.
 Sadly, he's in his son's bedroom, and he notes he and his wife completely overlooked the range of toys with sharp steel parts.
 He settles for the leg of a rocking horse.